COLUMBUS, Ohio (AP) — Someone has to introduce the president.

 Asked if there was any downside to using celebrity glitz instead of substance to drive voters to the polls in the final days, Obama spokeswoman Jen Psaki laughed.
 "I think Bruce Springsteen might be offended by you calling him glitzy," she said.

 "Bruce Springsteen, and some other celebrities who have been helping us, reach a broad audience that sometimes tune out what's being said by politicians," she said.

 As Psaki spoke to reporters at the back of the plane, Obama was up front and on the phone with New Jersey Gov. Chris Christie discussing the recovery from Superstorm Sandy.
 Christie, who says he has attended more than 100 Springsteen concerts, said Obama then handed the phone to Springsteen, a New Jersey native whose songs often have been tributes to his youth in the state.

-In Madison and Columbus, Springsteen serenaded audiences with renditions of top anthems "No Surrender," ''Promised Land," and "Land of Hope and Dreams."
-But he also has a custom made campaign song named after the Obama motto "Forward" - "Not the best I've ever written."
+In Madison and Columbus, Springsteen serenaded audiences with renditions of top anthems "No Surrender," ''Promised Land" and "Land of Hope and Dreams."
+But he also has a custom-made campaign song named after the Obama motto "Forward" — which he acknowledged was "not the best I've ever written."